multiversx/mx-docs/docs/sovereign/Overview.md

 - How do you create a new wallet?
 - Where can you download the required files?
 - What repositories should you use and how to prepare your environment?

-## Deployment

-The deployment chapter will provide detailed instructions on how to deploy contracts on the network.
-It will answer questions such as:
-- How do you deploy contracts?
+- How do you deploy necessary contracts?
 Can you do it in an automated manner?
 - What are the step-by-step instructions for manual deployment?
 - How do you update sovereign configurations and manage Docker observers?

-## Managing a Sovereign Chain